Educational Studies Department (EDS)

 Learning with Nature

 Early childhood students' social, emotional, physical, and cognitive development is positively influenced when learning opportunities in nature are provided.
-This course will prepare early childhood teachers with the knowledge, skills, and dispositions for using the natural environment as a classroom to develop children's environmental literacy.
-Within this course, early childhood teachers will learn about the benefits of nature-based learning, prepare for how to keep children safe in the outdoor learning environment, design a nature-based space that is safe and enhances learning and development, and plan and implement authentic, interdisciplinary nature-based explorations that are developmentally and culturally appropriate, inclusive, and emphasize play.
-This is an integrated lecture/lab course where students will learn life/earth science content and pedagogical methods in outdoor settings as weather allows, as well as attend field trips.
-Prerequisite: ECE 214, ECE 215.
+This course prepares early childhood teachers with the knowledge, skills, and dispositions for using the natural environment as a classroom to develop children's environmental literacy.
+Within this course, early childhood teachers learn about the benefits of nature-based learning, prepare for how to keep children safe in the outdoor learning environment, design a nature-based space that is safe and enhances learning and development, and plan and implement authentic, interdisciplinary nature-based explorations that are developmentally and culturally appropriate, inclusive, and emphasize play.
+This is an integrated lecture/lab course where students learn life/earth science content and pedagogical methods in outdoor settings as weather allows, as well as attend field trips.
+Prerequisite: ECE 216.
 Offered Fall, Spring.

 ECE 413 Cr.3